Maadi: Culture

 Cultural life in Maadi is geared to a great extent towards serving the large expatriate and affluent, bilingual Egyptian populations.
 For expatriates, Maadi offers a variety of community activities: religious institutions (many churches and a synagogue), amateur theatre groups, sporting clubs, adult courses, and other interest groups.
 The Maadi Sporting Club, for example, has served the local expat and Egyptian communities since 1921.
 It is also associated with the Maadi Sporting & Yacht Club by the Nile.
 Maadi has also become a popular place for foreigners to study Arabic, as the suburb now hosts a number of local language schools.

 Cultural venues include the new Egyptian Geological Museum and the large Maadi Library.

 Cultural life, locally, largely revolves around dining out and shopping.
 In addition to numerous Western restaurant chains and cafés, Maadi offers a variety of international cuisine.
 The most popular places for westerners to shop at "local" stores is along Road 9.
 There are also international and multilingual bookshops selling foreign newspapers and magazines catering to Maadi's multi-ethnic population.

 Educational institutions

 Maadi has a variety of public and private schools.
-Here are some international schools in Maadi:
+International schools in Maadi include: